darklife/darkriscv/README.md

 - implements most of the RISC-V RV32I instruction set (missing csr*, e* and fence*)
 - works up to 100MHz (spartan-6) and sustain 1 clock per instruction most of time
 - flexible harvard architecture (easy to integrate a cache controller)
-- works fine in a real spartan-6 (lx9/lx16/lx45 up to 100MHz)
+- works fine in a real xilinx and lattice FPGAs
 - works fine with gcc 9.0.0 for RISC-V (no patches required!)
 - uses only around 1000-1500 LUTs (depending of enabled features)
 - no interlock between pipeline stages